 Oh and just in case you are looking for some movies and documentaries just for and about digital nomads, check out the linked post!
 These are my absolute favorites!

 1. The Beach

-We all want to travel to Koh Phi Phi and find the solitary beach paradise, where Leonardo DiCaprio tried to find his luck in year 2000.
+We all want to travel to Koh Phi Phi and find the solitary beach paradise, where Leonardo DiCaprio tried to find his luck in the year 2000.
 Although the characters loved their hidden paradise more than anything, they ended up destroying it.
-Most backpacker have seen the movie or read the book at some point and are very fascinated by the stunning beaches, parties and the lifestyle in general.
+Most backpackers have seen the movie or read the book at some point and are very fascinated by the stunning beaches, parties, and the lifestyle in general.
 Great movie about the expectations and realities of travel.

 2. Into The Wild

 An elite student, who recently graduated, donates all of his savings to a charity and hitchhikes through the USA to Alaska, to live in the wild.
 The movie is based on a real-life story and many people can identify with the main character Christopher McCandless who seeks more from life and wants to make new experiences.
 But be prepared the search ends really sad.
 One of the best travel movies, especially when it comes to road trips.

 Three brothers attempt to get closer again after their father’s death.
 They start a trip through India during which they grieve, fight, and eventually bond again.
 The emotional ride of the adventure comedy-drama also features some fantastic pictures of India and shows the beauty of this country.

 Two terminally ill men decide to leave the hospital behind and start an epic road trip to tick off all of the things they’ve always wanted to do and see.
 Sounds a bit schmaltzy?
 I’m not going to lie, it is!
 But it also reminds us to focus on the important things in life and appreciate our health and all of the opportunities we have.